 - Have a water source near a charcoal BBQ, whether a hose, bucket or bottle, just in case.
 Do not use water to extinguish a gas appliance.

-- When grilling, be sure to use tools such as tongs to cook with.
-This keeps arms, clothing and aprons away from the fire.
+- Use tongs to cook with, as this keeps arms, clothing and aprons away from the fire.

 - Don't use flammable liquids such as lighter fluid or petrol to get your BBQ fire going.